 The borehole source SHock is utilized to generate pressure (P-) and shear waves of horizontal polarization (SH-waves) in wells while performing the operations through crosshole seismic testing (CST) and reverse vertical seismic profiling (RVSP) methods.
-The power supply Jack is used as the source of energy.
+The energy source Jack is used as the source of energy.

 The source generates a transverse wave through an asymmetric blow delivered into wall of the well.
 A rigid pneumo-electric line makes it easy to rotate the source in the borehole, providing generation of "right" and "left" blows.
 The SHock source allows excitation of seismic signal in both water-filled and dry wells, what is not feasible for borehole sparkers.

 The source is supplied on a reel equipped with a high-voltage slip ring.
-Thus, one does not need to disconnect the power supply during operations of winding / unwinding the cable.
+Thus, one does not need to disconnect the energy source during operations of winding / unwinding the cable.

 An example of CRP seismograms registered by the 3C seismic cable while exciting the signal with the SHock source in an adjacent well.
 Picture above shows two CRP seismograms, picture below – P- and S-waves spectra.
-The source operation was provided by power supply Jack.
+The source operation was provided by energy source Jack.

 Examples of CRP seismograms for non-oriented X- and Y-components with superimposition of right and left blows.